steliancorbut/fcc-file-metadata/README.md

 to run local/develop
 - `node server.js` and the server will listen at http://localhost:3000
 - in browser access http://localhost:3000
-- upload a file  in Example Usage below
+- upload a file
-- example Output `{"name":"logo.png","type":"image/png","size":6205}` with info about updated file
+- example Output `{"name":"logo.png","type":"image/png","size":6205}` with json info about updated file

 ## Copyright and License